abakedjoetato/Workingish/README-Commands.md

 - **Mission Commands** - Configure mission notifications
 - **Faction Commands** - Manage player factions and alliances
 - **Admin Commands** - Administrative functionality
+- **Rivalry Commands** - View and manage player rivalries and relationships
+- **Analytics Commands** - Access detailed statistical analytics for servers, players, and factions

 Each command category is implemented as a Discord.py "cog" in the `cogs/` directory.